ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

 ## Internals of encryption key handling

 When writing a Parquet file, a random data encryption key (DEK) is generated for each encrypted column and for the footer.
-This key is used to encrypt the data and metadata modules in the Parquet file.
+These  keys are used to encrypt the data and the metadata modules in the Parquet file.

 The data encryption key is then encrypted with a key encryption key (KEK), also generated inside Spark/Parquet for each master key.
 The key encryption key is encrypted with a master encryption key (MEK), either locally if the master keys are managed by the application, or in a KeyProtect service if the master keys are managed by {{site.data.keyword.keymanagementservicefull}}.